Top 10 Superfoods to Boost Your Health With Diet

 Wrapping Up

-As a lead dietitian at Nutri Activania, I, Avni Kaul, have watched individuals transform their health by weaving in the top 10 superfoods into balanced, sustainable diets.
+As a lead dietician at Nutri Activania, I, Avni Kaul, have watched individuals transform their health by weaving in the top 10 superfoods into balanced, sustainable diets.
 These foods are not magic bullets, but they are powerful allies when used consistently and intelligently.

 When you incorporate superfoods for the brain, superfoods for weight loss, and superfoods that boost your immune system, you are not just chasing trends; you are investing in your long-term vitality.
 And because I understand the Indian context, I always emphasize superfoods in India or local versions so your diet is grounded, affordable, and effective.